TITLE 17: CONSERVATION

 g) Proof of ownership for all landowner or tenant applications must be provided by one of the following methods:

-1) Submittal of a copy of property deed;
+1) Submittal of a copy of property deed, recorded/file stamped by the County Recorder or County Clerk;

-2) Submittal of a copy of contract for deed;
+2) Submittal of a copy of contract for deed, recorded/file stamped by the County Recorder or County Clerk;

-3) Submittal of a copy of most recent real estate tax statement upon which landowner's name appears;
+3) Submittal of a copy of the most recent real estate tax statement for the property that identifies the property acreage (upon which the landowner's name appears as landowner or the person signing the application appears as landowner);

-4) Submittal of a copy of a Farm Service Agency 156EZ form; or
+4) Submittal of a copy of a current Farm Service Agency 156EZ form; or

 5) Submittal of a copy of a trust agreement which must indicate that the trust owns at least 40 acres and the applicant is a current income beneficiary of the trust.

-h) If you are applying for a tenant permit, you are required to submit, in addition to the landowner certification and proof of ownership, a copy of one of the following:
+h) If applying for a tenant permit, applicants are required to submit, in addition to the landowner certification and proof of ownership, a copy of one of the following:

 2) Bona fide equity shareholder means an individual who: